RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 *IN PROCESS*

 You did the steps in [First Installation](First-Installation), basically everything works, but some things could just run better.
 This tutorial is intended to describe the next steps after a successful installation, to give RetroPie the necessary finishing touches.
+Not all points will fit to your configuration.
+The core components:
+* HDTV and VGA mode
+* Xbox 360 Controller
+* Overclocking
+* Emulationstation and emulators adjustments
+* Bios files

 ### VGA mode and overscan
 First things first.
 If you have an HDTV and the Raspberry Pi is connected via HDMI to it, I highly recommend you switch to VGA Mode.
 This is for a better performance (1080p/720p vs. 480p) in _emulationstation_ and the emulators run anyway in 480p.
 HDMI Group 1 stands for CEA and Mode 1 is VGA.
 More Infos [here](http://elinux.org/RPiconfig#Video_mode_options).
 You should also set the overscan scale to one.
 Otherwise emulationstation doesn't start or the scaling is incorrect.